exasol/release-droid/doc/user_guide/user_guide.md

 ### Rules for Release on Exasol Jira

 * The release on the GitHub is a pre-requisite for the Jira release.
 Please, be aware that the GitHub and Jira releases must be made on the same machine because RD will search for the release state stored on the machine.

 * You need to provide Jira credentials.
 You can do it either via a console input or adding `jira_username` and `jira_password` to the `~/.release-droid/credentials` file.

+In case RD reports access "forbidden" when accessing Jira you might need to change your Jira password:
+* Try to avoid special characters
+* Use short password, i.e. not longer than 12 characters

 ## How to Use Release Droid